Priorities

 Quality of Life

 Minnesota has long been a leader in providing an amazing place to live, work and raise a family.
-As a city council member and a community advocate, I have been honored to be a part of enhancing and strengthening the community I love.
+As a city council member, community advocate, and a State legislator I have been honored to be a part of enhancing and strengthening the community I love.
 I will continue to fight for the values that have been the foundation for our quality of life here in Minnesota so that the next generation has an even brighter future.

 Healthcare in Minnesota not only needs to be accessible, but also affordable.
+Especially, access to reproductive care for all Minnesotans.
 Too many Minnesotans still are struggling to balance premiums with putting a roof over their heads and food on the table.
 I support opening up MinnesotaCare as a plan option for anyone to buy into.
 That would be one step in the right direction.